MoFEM/mofem-cephas/joss/paper.md

  `FEniCS`, or `FreeFEM++` to name a few.
-These provide users with generic tools for solving PDEs and developers with methods to implement bespoke finite elements. `MoFEM` is developed to provide free finite element framework, incorporating modern approximation approaches and data structures, for engineers, students and academics.
+These provide users with generic tools for solving PDEs and developers with methods to implement bespoke finite elements. `MoFEM` is developed to provide free finite element library, incorporating modern approximation approaches and data structures, for engineers, students and academics.
 It is designed to solve bespoke engineering problems, it was primarily designed to solve crack propagation for structural integrity assessment of safety-critical